 Your personal financial plan would be derailed due to

 - Economic slowdown – Remember what happened in 2008?
-1000′s of people went job less, more than a million saw their investment values depleted to more than a quarter of its original value.
+1000’s of people went jobless, more than a million saw their investment values depleted to more than a quarter of its original value.
 Are you prepared to tackle with something similar when it happens again?

-- Severe illness – Illnesses that take away ability to work is a serious threat to your ability to manage finances.
+- Severe illness – Illnesses that take away the ability to work is a serious threat to your ability to manage finances.
 When you can’t work to earn the living you need to have protection against disability.

-How the backup plan should look like
+What the backup plan should look like

 (Related – How to prevent a financial disaster)

 In computer document or on a piece of paper, write down the various financial disorders that you may face (like the one I listed above).
 Then write down the backup plan against each of such items.
-Make sure you have insurance coverage that can cover your self, your family, your vehicles and your health.
+Make sure you have insurance coverage that can cover yourself, your family, your vehicles and your health.

 Do try to remember or memorize your insurance coverage information as much as you can.
-You don’t have to remember the co pay amount when you order a new pair of glasses, but you’d do a ton of good if you try to remember the yearly out of pocket maximum your health insurance requires or the absolute max limit of your flood insurance coverage.
+You don’t have to remember the co-pay amount when you order a new pair of glasses, but you’d do a ton of good if you try to remember the yearly out of pocket maximum your health insurance requires or the absolute max limit of your flood insurance coverage.

-Such coverage changes every year, so either you re memorize the updated numbers or try to store such important coverage information at a central and easily accessible place.
+Such coverage changes every year, so either you re-memorize the updated numbers or try to store such important coverage information at a central and easily accessible place.
 When in dire need, we tend to forget the essentials.

 (See also – 5 Steps to fix financial failures)

-Talk to your financial planner on your emergency fund need, talk to your lawyer and discuss the possibility of a law suit against you, check if your professional insurance is sufficient.
+Talk to your financial planner on your emergency fund need, talk to your lawyer and discuss the possibility of a lawsuit against you, check if your professional insurance is sufficient.
 Talk to experts and determine your bail out options, chalk out alternative housing arrangement plan in case of a natural calamity.

 Your financial planner and investment advisors should be able to tell you about alternate investment options and the nature of your investment liquidity, in case you need cash urgently.